 (If you haven’t already, read through my Dog Portraits page for some more generalised advice.)

 Photographing your Labrador

 Being great food lovers, Labradors are often fairly easy to photograph.
 If your lab is proving a little camera shy, you’d be amazed at the difference a tasty incentive can make!
-Whether your Labrador is black, golden or chocolate, photographing her in good natural lighting will really bring out the colours in her coat and beautiful shape of her face.
+Whether your Labrador is black, yellow or chocolate, photographing her in good natural lighting will really bring out the colours in her coat and beautiful shape of her face.
 It will also allow me to see those gorgeous rich browns in her eyes.